dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 flourish.
 No matter what freedoms you think you have, in the end, surveillance renders all other freedoms useless.

-> "Therefore, privacy in an open society requires anonymous transaction
+> Therefore, privacy in an open society requires anonymous transaction
 > systems.
 Until now, cash has been the primary such system.
 An
 > anonymous transaction system is not a secret transaction system.
 An
 > anonymous system empowers individuals to reveal their identity when
-> desired and only when desired; this is the essence of privacy."\
+> desired and only when desired; this is the essence of privacy.
+>
-> \-- Eric Hughes, A Cypherpunk's Manifesto
+> <cite>Eric Hughes, [A Cypherpunk's Manifesto](https://nakamotoinstitute.org/static/docs/cypherpunk-manifesto.txt)</cite>

 While Bitcoin is a breakthrough in many ways, all the *technical* parts that make it work did exist already: